WesSouza/lgtv-ip-control/README.md

   '1a:2b:3c:4d:5e:6f',

   /**
-   * Encryption Keycode, as generated during "Setting Up the TV" above */
+   * Encryption Keycode, as generated during "Setting Up the TV" above.
+   * If not provided, uses clear text, but is required by most models.
+   */
   'KEY1C0DE',